markope/crossbarwww/website/crossbario/iotcookbook/Home.md

          All recipes include <strong>step-by-step instructions</strong> to get things working.
 Just follow the instructions - no need to worry about the technological background details.
 If you want to dive deeper into the technology, we provide links to get your started.
       </li>
       <li>
-         The software used in these recipes is <strong>open source</strong>, and part of a growing ecosystem aorund the WAMP protocol.
+         The software used in these recipes is <strong>open source</strong>, and part of a growing ecosystem around the WAMP protocol.
       </li>
       <li>
          A <strong>variety of microcontrollers</strong>, including the Raspberry Pi and Arduino Yun, are used as part of components.